Howard County child custody lawyer

 Relocation

-Likewise, if a parent with any form of custody or visitation wishes to relocate without the child, they must notify the Court.
+Likewise, if a parent with custody or visitation wishes to relocate without the child, they must notify the Court.
 In either scenario, the Court will likely modify the existing custody order and parenting plan to reflect the change in circumstances.

 Modification and enforcement

-Additionally, if one parent refuses to comply with a Court order, the other parent may need to go back to court for assistance in enforcing the order.
+Additionally, if one parent refuses to comply with a Court order, the other parent may need to go back to Court for assistance enforcing the order.

 Coover Law Firm, LLC puts your child first

-Maryland law does not provide a set list of factors for the Judge to look at in deciding how to award custody.
+Maryland law does not provide a set list of factors for the Judge to consider in deciding how to award custody.
 Instead, the Judge is instructed to look at the “totality of circumstances” in determining the custody and visitation arrangement.

 Who is the child’s primary caregiver?

-Who feeds and bathes the child, gets them ready for school, or arranges daycare?
+Who feeds and bathes the child, prepares them for school, or arranges daycare?
 Whom does the child turn to when they are hurt or upset?

 Who is the fittest parent?